ClaudiaInSweden/hanneles_art_gallery/README.md

 #### Facebook Business Page
 In the start phase of the business we will concentrate on Facebook as Marketing platform.
 That way the artist can create a more personal relationship with followers and keep the communication ongoing by answering comments and questions online.
 This allows also to test different approaches and validation.

-By the time of writing this ReadMe file (2024-01-30) the businesses [Facebook Page Hanneles Art Gallery](https://www.facebook.com/profile.php?id=61555624246656) has 5 Followers.
+By the time of writing this ReadMe file (2024-04-18) the Facebook Page [Hanneles Art Gallery](https://www.facebook.com/profile.php?id=61555624246656) has 5 Followers.
 ![Facebook screenshot01](https://hanneles-art-gallery.s3.eu-north-1.amazonaws.com/readme-docs/facebook01.jpg)
 ![Facebook screenshot02](https://hanneles-art-gallery.s3.eu-north-1.amazonaws.com/readme-docs/facebook02.jpg)
 ![Facebook screenshot03](https://hanneles-art-gallery.s3.eu-north-1.amazonaws.com/readme-docs/facebook03.jpg)